pe1obw/baseband_config/README.md

 baseband_config --info
 ```

+To create a file with the settings, stored as json:

 ```bash
 baseband_config --settings_to_file settings.json`
 ```

-This creates a file with the settings, stored as json.
-This file can be modified and its content can be written back to the baseband using:
+The settings file can be modified and its contents can be written back.
+It is also possible to write back a partial json (i.e., only these settings
+will be modified).
+To write back to the baseband:

 ```bash
 baseband_config --settings_from_file settings.json